fox-it/dissect-docs/docs/source/projects/dissect.fve/index.rst

 fve-dd
 ~~~~~~

-The ``fve-dd`` tool is used to decrypt full volume encryption implementations and write the decrypted content to a file.
+The ``fve-dd`` tool is used to decrypt Microsoft BitLocker (BDE) or Linux Unified Key Setup (LUKS1 and LUKS2) volumes
-It supports both Microsoft's BitLocker Disk Encryption (BDE) and Linux Unified Key Setup (LUKS1 and LUKS2).
+and write the decrypted content to a file.

 If the input file is a disk with multiple volumes/partitions, the output file will be a disk image with the same partition layout,
 but with the encrypted volumes replaced by their decrypted content.
 If the input file is a single encrypted volume, the output file will be a raw image of the decrypted volume.